Best time to visit Nepal during festivals

 During the month of Kartik (late September and early October), the Nepalese people indulge in the biggest festival of the year, Dashain.
 Nepalese of all castes and creeds throughout the nation celebrate Dashain, the longest and most auspicious festival on the country's annual calendar.
 Dashain Festival Tour (follow link)

-- Dashain Festival Date: October 10, 2024, to October 14, 2024
+- Dashain Festival Date: Sep 22, 2025, to October 6, 2025

 Mani Rimdu